 United States Department of Agriculture (USDA) research geneticists study switchgrass as a source of ethanol.

 Photo Credit: Brett Hampton, USDA Agricultural Research Service (Public Domain)

 Nearly all of the gasoline now sold in the United States is about 10% ethanol by volume.
 Any gasoline-powered engine in the United States can use E10 (gasoline with 10% ethanol), but only specific types of vehicles can use mixtures with fuel containing more than 10% ethanol.
 A flexible-fuel vehicle can use gasoline with ethanol content greater than 10%.
 The U.S. Environmental Protection Agency ruled in October 2010 that cars and light trucks of model year 2007 and newer can use E15 (gasoline with 15% ethanol).
 E85, a fuel that contains 51%–83% ethanol, depending on location and season, is mainly sold in the Midwest and can only be used in a flexible-fuel vehicle.

 What is biodiesel?

 Biodiesel is a fuel made from vegetable oils, fats, or greases—such as recycled restaurant grease.
 Biodiesel fuel can be used in diesel engines without changing the engine.
-Pure biodiesel is non-toxic, biodegradable, and produces lower levels of most air pollutants than petroleum-based diesel fuel.
+Pure biodiesel is non-toxic and biodegradable.
+Burning biodiesel produces lower levels of most air pollutants than petroleum-based diesel fuel.
 Biodiesel is usually sold as a blend of biodiesel and petroleum-based diesel fuel.
 A common blend of diesel fuel is B20, which is 20% biodiesel.